 Technology-based materials, activities and communication tools shall be appropriate for and within the range of the knowledge, understanding, age and maturity of students with whom they are used.

-In accordance with KRS 160.145, the Board shall designate a traceable communication system to be the exclusive means for District employees and volunteers to communicate electronically with students.
-The Principal of each school shall provide parents written or electronic notification within the first ten (10) days of the school year of each electronic school notification and communication program designated within the traceable communication system.
-The notification shall include instructions for parents to access and review communications sent through each electronic school notification and communication program.
-See policy 08.2324 for complete details and guidelines.
+In accordance with KRS 160.145, the Board shall designate a traceable communication system for District employees and qualified school volunteers to communicate electronically with students enrolled in the District.

 CURRICULUM AND INSTRUCTION a08.2323